 Step 4: Track Purchase Orders Using Purchase Order Software

-Tracking purchase orders requires a lot of effort and back and forth with the vendor.
+Tracking purchase orders requires a lot of effort and back-and-forth with the vendor.

-It is important that along with automating the purchasing order creation and dispatch, you also automate the purchase order tracking .
+It is important that, along with automating the purchasing order creation and dispatch, you also automate the purchase order tracking.
 Order tracking provides complete visibility to all stakeholders.

 Here are the three areas of order tracking that need to be automated.